n-develop/speaking/bio.md

 # Bio

 Lars Richter is a .NET developer located in Hamburg, Germany.
 He loves working with code.
 It doesn't matter if it's a greenfield project or a legacy codebase.
-He is passionate about clean code, software craftsmanship, unit testing and all thing .NET .
+He is passionate about clean code, software craftsmanship, unit testing and all things .NET .

 Lars started his career in 2007 and learned to love the .NET-Framework right away.